Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Discussion

 This distinction has important dynamical consequences.
 Because the $m=3$ mode resides in the region of highest dark-matter density and persists for several rotation periods, it is capable of raising a gravitational wake in the halo and therefore experiences genuine dynamical friction.
 This frictional torque extracts angular momentum from the inner disk, making the $m=3$ mode the first pattern to drive a significant net loss of $L_z$ to the halo.
 The emergence of the $m=3$ component thus marks the transition from the multi-armed spiral regime---in which the halo response is weak and the disk’s total angular momentum is nearly conserved---to the secular evolution regime, in which the halo becomes dynamically engaged.

 The subsequent growth of the $m=2$ mode is closely tied to this process.
 As the $m=3$ pattern transfers angular momentum to the halo, the central disk becomes increasingly susceptible to the bar instability.
 The $m=2$ mode therefore strengthens shortly after the rise of the $m=3$ component and eventually overtakes it, completing the transformation into a bar.
 This sequence explains the coincidence between the onset of net angular-momentum loss in the live-halo models and the amplification of the central $m=3$ mode, as well as the absence of both phenomena in the fixed-halo models.
+This finding is further supported by the spectrograms, which reveal a transition of the central mode in a bar-forming model (Fig. \ref{fig:spec}).